2016 Wilkinsburg shooting: Suspects

-On June 23, 2016, Zappala announced that charges were being filed against Cheron Shelton (no relation to Jerry and Tina Shelton) and Robert Thomas, who had long been considered prime suspects.
+On June 23, 2016, Zappala announced that charges were being filed against Pittsburgh residents Cheron Shelton (no relation to Jerry and Tina Shelton) and Robert Thomas, who had long been considered prime suspects.
 Their alleged target was Lamont Powell, one of the injured victims.
-He was allegedly targeted as revenge for his suspected role in the 2013 murder of Shelton's friend, Calvin Doswell, in Pittsburgh's Lincoln-Lemington neighborhood.
+He was allegedly targeted as revenge for his suspected role in the 2013 murder of Shelton's friend, Calvin Doswell, in Pittsburgh's Lincoln-Lemington neighborhood, the same area where Shelton was raised.
 The case against Robert Thomas was later dismissed.
 Cheron Shelton was later found not guilty in the shooting.
 Cheron Shelton later pled guilty to a charge of possession of a firearm and ammunition by a convicted felon.
-Cheron Shelton was later sentenced to eight years in prison.
+Cheron Shelton was later sentenced to eight years in federal prison via FCI Hazelton.

 Reactions

 Pennsylvania Governor Tom Wolf issued a statement offering support and assistance in the investigation.
 U.S. Representative Keith Rothfus called the shooting a "senseless act of violence" and expressed his condolences to the families of the victims.
 U.S. Senator Bob Casey, Jr. issued a statement urging more action to be taken against the issue of gun violence.
+WTAE-TV news anchor Wendy Bell was fired in March 2016 after posting comments following the shooting, including: "You needn't be a criminal profiler to draw a mental sketch of the killers who broke so many hearts two weeks ago Wednesday... they are young black men."
+WTAE-TV's president and general manager publicly apologized for the incident on air.